Casal2/CASAL2/README.md

 ## Auxiliary resources

-An R package that will help post processing Casal2 models can be found here [r4Casal2](https://github.com/alistairdunn1/r4Casal2).
+An R package that will help post processing Casal2 models can be found istalled using devtools::install_github("https://github.com/alistairdunn1/CASAL2/",subdir="R-libraries/casal2"), and an add-on package to for postprocessing Casal2 output can be found here [r4Casal2](https://github.com/alistairdunn1/r4Casal2) and installed using devtools::install_github("https://github.com/alistairdunn1/r4Casal2/",subdir="r4Casal2").
 It has a publicly hosted book [found here](https://alistairdunn1.github.io/r4Casal2/) which demonstrates functionality of the r4Casal2 R package.
 The r4Casal2 package is a clone of r4Casal2 from https://github.com/NIWAFisheriesModelling/r4Casal2.
 It is intended to have additional bug fixes and enhancements for potential inclusion into the original NIWA r4Casal2 codebase.

 More information about Casal2, see https://github.com/alistairdunn1/CASAL2 and https://github.com/NIWAFisheriesModelling/CASAL2